DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     return self.history
 ```

 Let's walk through this script.
-First, we need to import `beta` from `scipy.stats` since the conjugate prior for Bernoulli distribution is Beta distribution.
-The first function, ``bb_sample()``, returns 10 random values (by default) from the `Beta` function based on the hyperparameters $a$ and $b$.
-The second function, ``bb_update()`` updates the hyperparameter values based on the outcome from the last visitor for bandit $i$: if the outcome was `True`, then the value of `alpha` increases by 1; otherwise, the value of `beta` increases by 1.
+First, keep in mind that we have already initiated `a` and `b` previously at the start of the `BayesianAB` class.
+They are the $\alpha$ and $\beta$ hyperparameters in the Beta distribution.
+Second, we import `beta` from `scipy.stats` since the conjugate prior for Bernoulli distribution is Beta distribution.
+The first function, `bb_sample()`, returns 10 random values (by default) from the `Beta` function based on the hyperparameters $a$ and $b$.
+The second function, `bb_update()`, updates the hyperparameter values based on the outcome from the last visitor for bandit $i$: if the outcome was `True`, then the value of `a` increases by 1; otherwise, the value of `b` increases by 1.

 For the actual implementation of the `Bayesian Bandits` in `bayesian_bandits()`, it is largely consistent with what we have been doing in other algorithms.
-The main differences are:
+The main differences include:
-1. Instead of storing the history of outcomes, we store the history of the values of `alpha` and `beta`;
+1. Instead of storing the history of outcomes, we store the history of the values of `a` and `b`;
-2. In each iteration, we first find the maximum value from the sample of values of each version, then pick the best from this set of maximum values;
+2. In each iteration, we first find the maximum value from the sample of values of each version, then pick the best from this set of *maximum* values;
 3. As described earlier, the updating is different.
-Instead of updating the mean, we update the values of `alpha` and `beta`.
+Instead of updating the mean, we update the values of `a` and `b`.

-Due to these changes, we also need to update the script for visualizing the history:
+Due to these changes, we also need a new function for visualizing the history:

 ```python
 def bb_plot_history(
     history: list,